 SawDust - I had been working off and on at Access Video Productions in Berkeley, CA. One day a new guy came to work there.
 When I first met him I noticed that he was wearing a Bad Brains t-shirt.
 I told him that I liked the Bad Brains and that back in the late 1980's I had booked a couple of shows with them, the latter of which they did not show up for.
 He told me his name was Kenny Dread and during the late 1980's he lived in DC with HR / Joseph and the Bad Brains.
 Wow!
 This was the Kenny Dread which I had extensive phone conversations with when booking the Bad Brains shows 10 years prior.
 What a small world it is sometimes.
 I was begriming to learn to play the drums and was just good enough to jam at this point.
 Kenny and I got together and started a band called "Saw Dust".
 We ended up recording a 10 song demo tape and a live performance of all these songs on video.
 Saw Dust played one show in Lake Tahoe.
-There was some problems with one of the band members which involed his heroin addiction which helped dissolve the band.
+Sawdust went the way of the dust pan after some internal band issues.
 Kenny Dread moved to Chicago, IL and continues to play world and new age music.

 System Schit was to be my next band.
 A hard core punk band with a singer named Kaarin Hannah, Joey Schaaf on drums and vocals, Cliff on guitar and Rob Ayers on bass.
 System Schit played many shows in the Bay Area with bands such as "Your Mother, Schlong, False Sacrament, and others.
 System Schit also recorded song "The Duckie Dinger Jamboree" for the Bun Length Records "Sesame Street" compilation.
 After nearly 2 years, drug, alcohol and relationship related problems eventual broke up of the band.
 There is a demo tape available here on LRM and the Sesame Street Comp is out there in stores if you can still find it.